missionpinball/mpf-docs/install/mac.rst

 This command does a few things:

-First, it registers a system-wide shortcut called ``mpf`` with your system, so that whwen your in your pinball machine folder you can type ``mpf`` and it will be able to find the MPF launch command inside the MPF app.
+First, it registers a system-wide shortcut called ``mpf`` with your system, so that when you're in your pinball machine folder you can type ``mpf`` and it will be able to find the MPF launch command inside the MPF app.

 Second it registers a command ``kivy`` which is a link to the copy of Python that's included inside